 First flight for Ultra Long Range A350 XWB

 The Ultra Long Range version of the A350 XWB, MSN 216, successfully completed its first flight.
-The latest variant of the best-selling A350 XWB Family will be able to fly further than any other commercial airliner and will enter service with launch operator Singapore Airlines in second half 2018, the manufacturer claims
+The latest variant of the best-selling A350 XWB Family will be able to fly further than any other commercial airliner and will enter service with launch operator Singapore Airlines (SIA1) (SINGY) in second half 2018, the manufacturer claims

 The aircraft powered by Rolls-Royce Trent XWB engines embarked on a short flight test programme to certify the changes over the standard A350-900 that will extend its range capability to 9,700 nautical miles.
 These changes include a modified fuel system that increases fuel carrying capacity by 24,000 litres, without the need for additional fuel tanks.
 The test phase will also measure enhanced performance from aerodynamic improvements, including extended winglets.

 With a maximum take-off weight (MTOW) of 280 tonnes, the Ultra Long Range A350 XWB is capable of flying over 20 hours non-stop, combining the highest levels of passenger and crew comfort with unbeatable economics for such distances.

 Altogether, Singapore Airlinesordered seven A350-900 Ultra Long Range aircraft, which will be use for non-stop flights between Singapore and the U.S., including the world’s longest commercial service between Singapore and New York.